 What if it seems like my Pom’s Sacs Need to be Emptied Often?

-Having the vet empty them all the time can prove costly so get him to teach you how to do it properly yourself.
-It depends on whether you’re more comfortable doing it or paying the vet to do so.
+Having the vet empty them all the time can prove costly, so get him to teach you how to do it properly yourself.
+Whether you’re more comfortable doing it or paying the vet depends.
 The latter is the more common choice.
-You can also change his diet to a high-fibre diet that creates bulkier stools that help emptying the rectal sacs as the food passes by them.
+You can also change his diet to a high-fiber diet that creates bulkier stools that help empty the rectal sacs as the food passes by them.

 If the sacs need emptying every few weeks, you may decide to have them surgically removed.
-This procedure isn’t straightforward because there are lots of nerves in that area that control continence and any change to the muscles can affect faecal continence.
-Also, if your dog has chronic sac problems, his anatomy will be a bit distorted.
+This procedure isn’t straightforward because many nerves in that area control continence, and any muscle change can affect fecal continence.
+Also, if your dog has chronic sac problems, his anatomy will be distorted.
 If the gland isn’t fully removed, draining tracts may form.

-However, even with the complications, it’s still regarded as a fairly minor procedure by experienced veterinary surgeons.
-Lots of owners will never even be aware of rectal sacs if no problems happen.
+However, despite the complications, it’s still considered a fairly minor procedure by experienced veterinary surgeons.
+Many owners will never even be aware of rectal sacs if no problems happen.

 There’s a myth that worms can also cause scooting.
 This is definitely a fallacy.

-If you ever have questions about the health of your dog, talk to the vet because he knows all about animals.
+If you have questions about your dog’s health, talk to the vet because he knows about animals.